DigitalCrypto/scite-mql/README.md

 - C:\Scite-MQL

-Step 2: Copy the Meta Trader libraries to the following directory

-- C:\Scite-MQL\other\Includes

-Step 3: Setup your User preferences
+Step 2: Setup your User preferences

-Step 4: Start the application and have fun!
+Step 3: Start the application and have fun!

 ## Support this project